-Eurostar (France, Netherlands, Belgium)
+Eurostar (UK, France, Netherlands, Belgium)

 Price: Children aged four and under go free, and discounts are available for children aged 5-11.

 Why: Italians love children, and children love Trenitalia’s stunning modern Frecciarossa trains.
-Trenitalia’s Bimbi Gratis scheme gives children aged 14 and under who are accompanied by at least one adult free travel on many trains — not just on a Frecciarossa service, but many other long-distance services too.
+Trenitalia’s Bimbi Gratis scheme gives children aged 14 and under, who are accompanied by at least one adult, free travel on many trains — not just on a Frecciarossa service, but many other long-distance services too.
 Once on board, children will find games, quizzes and lots of entertainment in the dedicated Frecciajunior magazine.

-Price: The Children Free (Bimbi Gratis) offer is reserved for family groups of two to five people and allows under-15s to travel free of charge.
+Price: The Children Free (Bimbi Gratis) offer is reserved for family groups of two to five people and allows under 15s to travel free of charge.